Stalwart Battalion Cadets take the Oath of Office

 Brig.
-Gen. Joseph Escandon, 10th Mountain Division (LI) Deputy Commander of Operations, administers the Oath of Office to Syracuse University ROTC cadets, May 9, 2025, at the National Veterans Resource Center, New York.
+Gen. Joseph E. Escandon, 10th Mountain Division (LI) Deputy Commander of Operations, gives the opening speech during the Syracuse University’s Reserve Officers' Training Corps commissioning ceremony at the National Veterans Resource Center in Syracuse, New York, May 9, 2025.
 The 10th Mountain Division’s (LI) enduring collaboration with the Army ROTC program reflects its strategic investment in leadership development, ensuring that future officers are equipped with the values, skills, and experience needed to lead in complex operational environments.
-(U.S. Army video by Pfc.
+(U.S. Army photo by Pfc.
 Abigail Stewart)

 |Date Taken: